ossd-s23/Shenghan0329-weekly/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about John(Shenghan)!

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I like watching movies, travelling, and I play a lot of video games when I am down.
+I love linstening to stories, but I'm extremely poor at telling stories of myself.